the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/dps/guide.md

 Nightmare:

-- Burn straight to outgate (S1), switch to Conflagration where appropriate to apply max DPS.
+- Burn straight to outgate (S1), switch to Conflag where appropriate to apply max DPS.

 Logistics: